What I Thought I Was Practicing in Tibetan Buddhism vs. What It Really Was

 When your healing comes at the cost of spiritual bondage…When your wisdom is bought by making pacts with demons…Something is deeply wrong.

 Magic in Vajrayana is not peripheral but central to the practice.
-And it must be examined not with awe, but with clear-eyed discernment.
+And it must be examined with clear-eyed discernment.